1token-tech/onetoken/readme.md

 Example
 --
-Try Quote and Account class
+Try Quote and Account class, the code is in './example'

-`$ cd /path-you-clone-this-repo-to/example`
+`$ cd /path-you-clone-this-repo-to/`

+if you don't want to install this package, set the `PYTHONPATH`

+`$ export PYTHONPATH=.`

+To try Quote:

+`$ python example/quote.py`

+To try Account, prepare your api_key and api_secret, then:

+`$ python example/account.py`

+api_key and api_secret will be required in the console.

 Tick